meows/racket/docs/complex.md

 ## Equality

+Two rationals are equal if their pseudo cross-combination integer parts are equal.

   * `ℚ(a, b) == ℚ(c, d) iff ad = bc`

 ## Addition

+Addition can be viewed as a cross-product.

   * `ℚ(a, b) + ℚ(c, d) == ℚ(ad + bc, bd)`